Simplifying Multi-Cloud Observability With Open Source

 How do we solve this?
 How do we make life easier for the developers?

 The crux of the problem lies in being vendor agnostic.
-Being so will help us offer a single pane of glass experience for our developers.
+Being so will help us offer a single-pane-of-glass experience for our developers.

 Open Source and OpenTelemetry